 Each local implementation of the platform will be managed by separate legal entities.
 The different sorts of members (citizens, community groups, businesses, anchor institutions etc) will have representation on the board.
 The board will be responsible for ensuring an inclusive, consent-based approach to token co-design, data use, and use of surplus funds.

 You can see that we've got a clear plan, and we're already making progress in delivering it.

-- In 2020 we've been working with post graduate students and academics from University of Bristol, University of the West of England, University of Bath and University of Oxford to develop our understanding of how tokens could be used for both people and businesses, from saving waster and reducing landfill waste, to encouraging businesses to pay the real living wage.
+- Through 2020 and 2021 we've been working with post graduate students and academics from University of Bristol, University of the West of England, University of Bath and University of Oxford to develop our understanding of how tokens could be used for both people and businesses, from saving waster and reducing landfill waste, to encourage businesses to pay the real living wage.

 But there is still lots to do:

 - Technical - we need to continue to develop solutions for point of sale purchases in shops and online, so that they are accessible and useful to a wide range of people and businesses.
 Our pioneer beta testers are helping us with that.
 The app and dedicated terminals for businesses are our next priority, along with APIs for online shopping.
 After that comes a payment card, to enable people that don't have smartphones to make payments too.

 - Action Research - we need to start testing out some real life token schemes as soon as the app is live, so that we develop our understanding of how best to engage people with tokens, and see what scale of difference they make to people's behaviours.

 - Outreach - we need to talk to a wide range of anchor institutions, businesses and community groups in Bristol and beyond, to identify the problems that we could help to solve, and start to co-create the solutions.
 If that sounds like you, do get in touch via [email protected].